embedr-finance/embedr-docs/docs/roadmap.md

 title: Roadmap
 ---

-We at EMBEDr are excited to present our roadmap, which outlines our plans and goals for the future.
+We at Embedr are excited to present our roadmap, which outlines our plans and goals for the future.

 This document serves as a guide to help you understand the direction we are heading in and the features and improvements we have in store for our users.